BuildFarBox/FarBox-Doc/docs/3 Configs/3 post configs.markdown

 ### slot1

-A extral field for fulltext search, this is a field to search.
+An extra field for fulltext search, this is a field to search.

 ### slot2

-A extral field for fulltext search, this is a field for sorting.
+An extra field for fulltext search, this is a field for sorting.